enmyj/fastapi-example-ml/README.md

 Rest APIs are also often used to allow people to embed access to their services into other applications.
 One such example is Strava (social fitness app): https://developers.strava.com/

 Another thing that's becoming popular is deploying ML models as Rest APIs.
-At ERI we typically deploy models by writing the inference results to a database with `RADR` or another BI tool pointed at it.

-However, at larger companies, the ML team might create a model (e.g., marketing model) and a product team might incorporate this model into their product by hitting a Rest API for inference results.
+At larger companies, the ML team might create a model (e.g., marketing model) and a product team might incorporate this model into their product by hitting a Rest API for inference results.
 One made up example using the Instagram scrolling feed: the IG "feed" team might be sending a user's personal information at an internal Rest API and receiving back an advertisement to place into that user's feed.

 # Accessing RestAPIs